thudfactor/coi-presentation/day1-session1/PITCHME.md

 +++

-### Configuration is often data (sadly)
+### Configuration is data

-This means you must often make changes in production you might prefer to do in a development stage.
+You must make admin-side config changes in production.

-I often do the work in development, then duplicate the steps in production.

 +++

-### Room for improvement

-The solution is to find a way to export configuration to code.
-Drupal 8 claims to do this, but we haven't found an effective workflow yet.

-Getting this working to _your_ satisfaction is a good mid-term goal.
-[Here is a starting point.](https://www.drupal.org/docs/8/configuration-management/managing-your-sites-configuration)
+### One Solution:

+- Make the changes in development (or a multidev) |
+- Recreate the changes in production |

+This is a manual process and requires you to be careful

+### Ideal Solution:

+- Make the changes in development (or a multidev) |
+- Export the configuration to code |
+- Import the configuration in production |

+This is a scary process and we aren't confident in it yet

 ---